-Before reading more about lung cancer and the road ahead, stop for a second, and assess how YOU are going to take good care of yourself and manage your own well-being.
+efore reading more about lung cancer and the road ahead, stop for a second, and assess how YOU are going to take good care of yourself and manage your own well-being.
 Think about the emotions that you are experiencing and do not dismiss them.
 If you fail to take care of your own emotional well-being, you will not be able to be the best possible caregiver.

 We are all unique and react emotionally in different ways to stressful experiences.
 As a caregiver for someone with lung cancer, you may end up having many of the same feelings as the person with cancer.
 You and your loved one and other caregivers may also respond very differently.
 Regardless, it is essential that you recognize your own reaction and the reactions of others as valid.
-As a caretaker, you may be inclined to act strong for those around you, especially for the person with lung cancer.
-But being strong does not mean repressing or dismissing your own emotions-it means noticing and caring for your own feelings so that you can be emotionally available to the person you're caring for.

-Accept your own feelings and take care of yourself first!
+Accept your own feelings and take care of yourself first.